METALS-Copper drifts lower on disquiet about China as inventories rise

 LONDON, Oct 5 (Reuters) - Copper prices stumbled on Thursday for the fourth straight session as investors unloaded positions on persistent worries about demand in China and uncertainty about interest rates and global growth.

-Three-month copper on the London Metal Exchange CMCU3 was down 0.6% to $7,903 per metric ton by 1030 GMT, coming close to lows touched in May.
+Three-month copper on the London Metal Exchange CMCU3 was down 0.8% to $7,888 per metric ton in official open-outcry trading, coming close to lows touched in May.

 LME copper has lost 4.5% so far this week, on track for the biggest weekly decline since November 2022.